 Currently on a 8 fight unbeaten streak in the UFC, Robert created history as Australia/New Zealand’s first to claim the UFC Middleweight Championship Belt after defeating #1 ranked middleweight contender, Yoel Romero at UFC213 in Las Vegas, NV.
 This result has propelled Robert to a #1 UFC Middleweight ranking.

-Set to defend his title against Luke Rockhold in Perth at UFC 221 on February 11, the fight was unfortunately shelved due to Robert being injured.
-He is set to return to the Octagon mid-year and has already begun preparing for this.
+Set to defend his title against Luke Rockhold in Perth at UFC 221 on February 11, the fight was unfortunately shelved due to Robert being injured, however in June 2018 he was successful in defending his title in a brutal win, once again over Yoel Romero.

 The poster boy of MMA and Sport as we know it in Australia and New Zealand, Rob is regarded as one of the premier Athletes of his time and is primed for international stardom.

-Robert Whittaker is currently supported by Reebok, Mercedes Benz Sydney, Muscle Meals Direct, RivalUS Nutrition, Unibet, Kaplan Homes, 20FOUR, AcronAir, and is aligned with the TAFE NSW – Aboriginal Pathways program.
+Robert Whittaker is currently supported by ActronAir, Musashi, Unibet, Muscle Meals Direct, Kaplan Homes, Bethesda, and is aligned with the TAFE NSW – Aboriginal Pathways program.